Tap the Power of Internal Training

 Internal training offers employers and employees advantages that are not found when you send an employee to an external training program or seminar.
 Training transfer occurs more naturally and employees cement learning through training other employees.

-Our core article about training lists the various ways that organizations can provide training to employees.
-While some of the methods involve external attendance at training programs and seminars, I am a firm believer in the power of the training and development activities that employees do internally.
+This core article about training lists the various ways that organizations can provide training to employees.
+While some of the methods involve external attendance at training programs and seminars, the power of the training and development activities that employees do internally are normally far superior for these reasons.

 Internal training and development leap the huge barriers that encumber external training.
 Internal training reflects a solid knowledge of the organization's culture.